prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

       // Merchant name corresponding to this instance.
       name: string;

-      // Merchant instance of the response to create
+      // Merchant instance this response is about ($INSTANCE)
-      instance: string;
+      id: string;

       // Public key of the merchant/instance, in Crockford Base32 encoding.
       merchant_pub: EddsaPublicKey;